The best variable ND filters: fader filters for videography and photography

 There aren't a lot of regular surprises in the world of photographic filters, but H&Y's Revoring system is one.
 This clever device is two filters in one – both a polarizer and a variable ND filter – and what's more, its spring-loaded attachment mechanism means it can adapt to a huge range of filter sizes.

 In use, the two filters rotate independently via small metal lugs.
 You rotate the rear filter and front filter together for the polarizing effect, and turn the front filter relative to the rear to apply the variable ND effect.
-As we discovered in our review, the system works extremely well once you get used to it.
+The system works extremely well once you get used to it.
 The top-tier quality of the glass in the filter helps, ensuring excellent image quality.

 Not everyone will find it useful to have a polarizer and variable ND in the same kit.
 But for those who do, the H&Y Revoring is a no-brainer.